 Small production, old school vibes, and new world wines are what we're about – making wines with respect for the land, the grapes, and the spirit of a wine region that's in its infancy.
 Above all, we want to make wine we want to drink ourselves.

-It's a dream to be able to do this in the Okanagan, alongside neighbours that have elevated Canadian wine to the world stage.
+It's a dream to farm and make wine in the Okanagan alongside neighbours that have elevated Canadian wine to the world stage.

 Kevin grew up in Belgium and has lived and travelled all over Europe before settling down in Kaleden, BC with his wife Raina and two kids.
-About a decade before Plot's first 2018 vintage, Kevin and Adam met and became friends while DJ'ing a series of igloo parties at Apex Mountain Resort, before climate change kicked in and they had to get real jobs.
+About a decade before Plot's first vintage in 2018, Kevin and Adam met and became friends while DJ'ing a series of igloo parties at Apex Mountain Resort, before climate change kicked in and they had to get real jobs.

-Adam grew up in Penticton, and runs a branding and creative studio in Toronto.
-When an opportunity came up for them to collaborate, Adam got to work creating a face that could honestly represent the venture and the people:
+Adam grew up in Penticton, and runs a small branding and creative studio.
+When an opportunity came up for him and Kevin to become partners, Adam got to work creating a face that could honestly represent the venture and the people: